Observations of Flow Structure Around Pockmarks in Belfast Bay, Maine

 Salt Lake City, UT, USA

-Fandel, Christina; Lippmann, Thomas; and Irish, James D., "Observations of Flow Structure Around Pockmarks in Belfast Bay, Maine" (2012).
-Center for Coastal and Ocean Mapping.
+Fandel, Christina; Lippmann, Thomas C.; and Irish, James D., "Observations of Flow Structure Around Pockmarks in Belfast Bay, Maine" (2012).
+Ocean Sciences Meeting.
 656.